CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Once the changes are applied, ensure you click file -> save all.
 At this point, VS Code will recognise that you modified the pom.xml build file.
 Ensure that you accept the prompt to sync the dependancies:

     ![Open in Command Prompt](../media/maven6.jpg)

+    > Once the dependencies are pulled down, you will be ready to start writing Java code for Cosmos DB.

 ### Create DocumentClient Instance and Database